Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

-The DA procedure can be broken down into two stages at each Markov chain position $m_j$ with a proposed move $m^{\dagger}\iid\mathcal{Q}(m,\cdot)$. \begin{enumerate} \item We perform a pass-reject move based on the transition rate ratio in \eqref{eq:ratio_of_transition_rate} using surrogate data misfit evaluations:
+The DA procedure has two stages at each chain position $m_j$ with a proposed move $m^{\dagger}\iid\mathcal{Q}(m,\cdot)$. \begin{enumerate}[leftmargin=*] \item A pass-reject move is performed based on the transition rate ratio in \eqref{eq:ratio_of_transition_rate} using surrogate data misfit evaluations: